 How do I go about getting myself or my child baptized?

-If you are planning to get baptised yourself or to have your child baptised(Christening) please contact our minister, Rev Clive McKie, who will be very pleased to talk with you.
+If you are planning to get baptised yourself or to have your child baptised(Christening) please contact us and our minister will be very pleased to talk with you.

 According to the Methodist Worship Book, baptism (or Christening) marks entry into the One Holy Catholic and Apostolic Church, of which the Methodist Church is part.